Analysis | How the U.S.-China Trade War Got to This Point

 4. How did the war escalate?

 Trump hit steel and aluminum imports from several countries on national security grounds, arguing that a weakened U.S. industry would be less able to build weaponry in a crisis.
 Tariffs on goods specifically from China started in July 2018.
 China responded in kind.
 Before the year ended a truce was called and a deal seemed to be in the offing until May 2019, when Trump started raising tariffs again on a scale not seen in decades, provoking further retaliation.
 Trump and Chinese President Xi Jinping agreed in June to restart talks.
-Then Trump, claiming China had failed to keep a promise to buy more from American farmers, threatened a 10% tariff on all remaining imports from China, including consumer staples such as clothes, shoes and electronics.
-(Some took effect on Sept.
-1, others were delayed until mid-December.)
-In November, both sides said tariffs could be rolled back as part of an initial deal, though its unlikely to cover knotty issues such as U.S. complaints about subsidies that China has used to build its industrial might.
+Then Trump, claiming China had failed to keep a promise to buy more from American farmers, threatened a 10% tariff on all remaining imports from China, including clothes, shoes and electronics.
+Some took effect on Sept.
+1, others were to be introduced Dec.
+15. That looked likely to be averted, however, after Trump was said to have signed off on terms for an initial deal that included a promise by China to buy more U.S. farm goods.
+Knottier issues such as U.S. complaints about subsidies that China has used to build its industrial might were put off.

 5. Who pays the tariffs?